 Several profiles have been already pre-defined and they populate the list under Interworking Profiles on the screen below.
 If a different profile is needed, a new Interworking Profile can be created, or an existing default profile can be modified or "cloned".
-Since directly modifying a default profile is generally not recommended, for the test configuration the default avaya-ru profile was duplicated, or "cloned", and then modified to meet specific requirements for the enterprise SIP-enabled solution.
+Since directly modifying a default profile is generally not recommended, for the test configuration the default avaya-ru profile was duplicated, or "cloned".
+If needed, the profile can then be modified to meet specific requirements for the enterprise SIP-enabled solution.
+For Time Warner Cable, this profile was left with the avaya-ru default values.